A Bad Night (song): Release and commercial performance

 Both sides of the single were recorded too late to be included on Cat Stevens' debut album Matthew & Son.
 "The Laughing Apple" received release on his second studio album New Masters, which was issued in the UK on 15 December 1967, although "A Bad Night" was excluded from it.
 Charlesworth suggests the album, which failed to chart, might have sold better if "A Bad Night" had been included on it.
-"A Bad Night" received its' first album release on the Decca Records compilation The World Of Cat Stevens in 1970, following his departure from the label.
-The song's first US album release occurred in 1972 on the compilation Very Young & Early Songs, which reached number 94 on the Billboard 200.
+"A Bad Night" received its first album release on the Decca Records compilation The World Of Cat Stevens in 1970, following his departure from the label.
+The song's first US album release occurred in 1972 on the compilation Very Young and Early Songs, which reached number 94 on the Billboard 200.
 Stevens re-recorded "The Laughing Apple" in 2017, which was released as the title track of his fifteenth studio album released on 15 September 2017.